criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 ### Variance of $IPS$

 - $IPS$ is an average on $n$ independent samples of $W \times R$ , where we noted $W := w(A,X)$; so $Var(IPS) = \frac{1}{n} \times Var( W \times R ) $
 - While there is no simple formula for $Var( W \times R)$ , we may approximate it by assuming that $R$ and $W$ are independent.
-(This is wrong, but should give us the correct magnitude.)
+(This is wrong but should give us the correct magnitude.)

 We can then write: